dwnload/WpSettingsApi/README.md

 @see [examples/Example.php](https://github.com/dwnload/WpSettingsApi/tree/master/examples/Example.php)

-##### Known issues
+#### Suggested package

+⭐️ `frontpack/composer-assets-plugin`

-Since this is a PHP package and not a WordPress plugin the assets included can't be loaded properly.
+**Otherwise**, since this is a PHP package and not a WordPress plugin the assets included can't be loaded properly.
 In order to have the settings page inherit the styles and use the proper JS, you've got to copy the `/assets` directory to your plugin or theme.
 Then add the following to filter the asset src to your
 directory: